 Studying for actuarial exams takes thousands of hours over the course of several years.
 And, even with lots of studying it’s still common to fail some of them along the way.
 The pass rates for most of the exams is below 50%.

 It’s especially difficult to balance studying for actuarial exams at the same time as you’re working or studying in school full-time.
-If you’re considering doing this, the Study Strategy Program is a must!
-I’ll guide you step-by-step on how to prepare in the least amount of time.
+If you’re considering doing this, the Actuary Accelerator Community is a must to avoid burnout!
+It’ll guide you step-by-step on your journey to becoming an actuary.

 The second disadvantage of becoming an actuary is the entry-level job market.
 It’s fairly saturated right now (in late 2018) which makes it difficult for some actuarial science graduates to get a job as an actuary even if they’ve passed 2-3 exams.

 This doesn’t mean that it’s impossible to get a job or that you shouldn’t pursue it if it interests you, but just be prepared to work in a related position for a few years before you move into an actuarial position.
 Also, you should develop a back up plan in case the actuarial route doesn’t end up working out for you.

 Should you major in actuarial science?

 Although I do encourage you to pursue a career as an actuary if it sounds like something you’d like, I do not recommend that you major in actuarial science.

 This is a degree that is very specialized, and outside of the insurance industry most people don’t know what it is.
 So, if in the future you decide you don’t want to be an actuary, or you don’t like the work, or you can’t find an actuarial job then you’ll have to look for something else.
 In this case, your Actuarial Science degree may limit you in your job search.